NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 | General supplementary data, small supporting files, figures, tables, scripts, and release archives | Zenodo, Figshare, or institutional repository | Do not use as the primary archive when a domain-specific repository is required. |
 | Sensitive human genotype/phenotype or omics data requiring controlled access | EGA, dbGaP, or JGA | Confirm consent, ethics approval, governance, and access conditions before deposition. |

 Unsure which EMBL-EBI archive is appropriate, use the [EMBL-EBI Data Submission Wizard](https://www.ebi.ac.uk/submission/) before starting deposition.
-The wizard helps you identify the repository for which you data are most suited.
+The wizard helps you identify the repository for which your data are most suited.
 For general repository-selection criteria and repository finder links, see: [NFDI4Microbiota Knowledge Base - Data Repositories](https://knowledgebase.nfdi4microbiota.de/RDM-Share/data-repositories.html)

 ---